luloxi/PunkSociety/README.md

 ### Marketplace

+- **Batch buying NFTs**, to reduce gas fees and the amount of transactions a user needs to make
+- **Mixed pay** that allows paying in USDC or native gas token for the same amount of USD, and/or maybe crosschain payments with USDC CCTP or Chainlink CCIP (integrate Chainlink Price Feeds with AggregatorV3Interface) (Reference: [Easy2Pay](https://github.com/luloxi/Easy2Pay))
+- **Periodically airdrop dividends** in USDC for creators (and first minters if appliable) (may not even be necessary if royalties pay redirect funds to the creators directly)
 - Consider transitioning ownership of the marketplace to a DAO
 - **Functionality to move NFTs between blockchains** with Chainlink CCIP token transfer (Reference: [Chainlink CCIP Cross-chain Tokens](https://docs.chain.link/ccip/tutorials/cross-chain-tokens))
 - **Support for ERC1155** in the marketplace, Simple Mint (rethink) and music player